Mezan2002/Mezan2002/README.md

 ### 🌱 I’m exploring - Next JS and TypeScript.

-### 👯 I’m looking - To collaborate on open source projects.

 ### 🤔 I’m trying - To being a great developer of the world.

 <br />